chris-carrington/solidfun/README.md

 ### Create a `.env` file:
+- Only required when you'd love to store visitor data in cookies
 - This password is used to encrypt/decrypt cookie values
 - It must be at least 32 characters long b/c of how web crypto works, example:
 ```toml